 Since 1982, Brehm has welcomed students with learning disabilities from diverse areas of the world.
 The school is authorized under federal law to enroll nonimmigrant alien students.
 Please contact our Admissions Department for more details.

 What is the ratio of students to staff?

 Yes, we have basketball, soccer, and paintball.
 We currently have numerous students that jog, ski, swim, dance, horseback ride, bowl, and much more.
 We’re proud to cater to each students individual needs.

 What is the OPTIONS program?

 OPTIONS Transitions to Independence is our comprehensive transitional program for post high school students with learning disabilities.
 Those students that have graduated from high school, earned their GED, or who have chosen to defer graduation in order to participate in a transitional program benefit from the OPTIONS program.
-The apartments and academic facilities for OPTIONS are located on a separate campus in Carbondale.
+The academic facilities for OPTIONS are located on campus, while the OPTIONS apartments are located off-campus in Carbondale.